PSoysauce/TI-Innovator-Hub-Data-Acquisition-Tool/README.md

 Add functionality to the base tutorial

 The software team is going to focus on the GUI development.
 Starting with TI GUI Composer, you will showcase a proof of concept.
 Next you will determine if sticking with GUI Composer is going to be the viable option or if other options are necessary to complete the GUI.
 You will proceed to improve the GUI demo to meet the project objectives and interface with the TI-Innovator Hub

-Continue to ramp on GUI implementation plan.

-Continue to practice github repo and code sharing procedures for the team to work effectively in distributed environment You may want to develop some UML diagrams to keep track of the requirements This is one of the best git references, please give a read, you will use these skills your whole career: https://git-scm.com/book/en/v2

 Work on GUI skeleton for navigating the five primary functions using tabs or menus Oscilloscope, Logic Analyzer, Waveform Generator, Power Supplies, Voltmeter